thomasballinger/posts/2016-09-13-interactive-interpreter-undo.markdown

 This project is called [rlundo](https://github.com/thomasballinger/rlundo) after the useful wrapper program rlwrap.
-It's a fun hack (and if you to play with it, [it could use some love](https://github.com/thomasballinger/rlundo/issues)).
+It's a fun hack (and if you want to play with it, [it could use some love](https://github.com/thomasballinger/rlundo/issues)).
 But it's probably never going to be a robust solution. rlundo is a way to try out undo in your favorite interpreter, so if you like it you can look at adding it in a less hacky way :)

+---

+Thanks to Ezekiel Smithburg, Leah Hanson, Julia Evans, and Kamal Murhubi for feedback on this post.
+Thanks to Erin Murray, Vaibhav Sagar, Sarah Ransohoff, and Katherine Erickson for edits.
+Thanks to Mary Rose Cook for feedback on an early version of this post.